7.18 Intellectual Property PolicySee version history

 IV.
 Dispute Resolution

-Notwithstanding the grievance process provisions set forth in Policy 4.32 Conflict Resolution and Grievance Process and Policy 7.09 Grievance Process for Students of CPCC Policies and Procedures, and notwithstanding anything to the contrary set forth in Policy 4.65 Mediation Program and 7.15 Student Mediation Program in the event of a dispute regarding the ownership or use of Intellectual Property which arises between the College and a Covered Individual, the parties shall first endeavor to negotiate the matter between themselves in good faith.
+Notwithstanding the grievance process provisions set forth in Policy 4.32 Conflict Resolution and Grievance Process Policy and Policy 7.09 Grievance Process for Students of CPCC Policies and Procedures, and notwithstanding anything to the contrary set forth in Policy 4.65 Mediation Program for Employees and 7.15 Student Mediation Program in the event of a dispute regarding the ownership or use of Intellectual Property which arises between the College and a Covered Individual, the parties shall first endeavor to negotiate the matter between themselves in good faith.
 If direct negotiations do not resolve the matter, either party may request in writing that the matter be submitted to mediation in accordance with the following procedure:

 A. Either the College or the Covered Individual may request mediation by submitting notice, together with any relevant supporting documents, to the other party and to the Executive Assistant to the President.
 Such supporting documents shall contain, at a minimum, a statement of the issues involved in the dispute, and the names, addresses and telephone numbers of all parties that are directly or indirectly involved in the dispute.